cruxppc/cruxppc-ng-3.5/browswers.md

 # Browsers

 mainline crux provides the firefox browser as part of the install CD.
 Firefox is very sluggish on powerpc so it was replaced by netsurf as part of the initial install.
+Netsurfs performance is decent but it does not work with a number of websites as it does not support all the latest features of other browsers.

 Firefox (an older version) is provided as a pre-built binary that you can download and install if you wish to use it.
 But it is quite slow.

 Neither netsurf nor firefox is great.
 Netsurf is speedy but does not support javascript and so some websites do not work.
-It also doesn't take much to crash it.   firefox supports more websites but it is quite slow.
+firefox supports more websites but it is quite slow.
 And it also sometimes crashes.

 Hopefully Arcticfox will provide a good browser solution for crux ppc but haven't done much with it yet.